Oh My Food Recipes

 How do you keep wonton wrappers from drying out?

-I wrap the wrappers in a plastic wrap and put them in a ziplock bag, then refrigerate them for a few days or freeze them for weeks.
+I wrap the wrappers in plastic wrap, put them in a ziplock bag, then refrigerate them for a few days or freeze them for weeks.

 Instructions for how to make homemade wonton soup: